Complex band structure of Si(100)

 Analysing the results

-The file si_100_cbs.hdf5 should now have appeared on the QuantumATK LabFloor.
-It contains the saved Hückel calculation and the ComplexBandstructure analysis object:
+The file si_100_cbs_results.hdf5 should now have appeared on the QuantumATK qatkicon-search1 Data View.
+It contains the saved Slater-Koster calculation and the ComplexBandstructure analysis object:

 labfloor_complexbandstructure_icon ComplexBandstructure

-Fig. 55 Si(100) bandstructure.
+Fig. 44 Si(100) band structure.
 The right-hand part of the plot shows the real bands – note the indirect band gap of ~1.2 eV.
 The left-hand part of the plot shows the complex bands, plotted against the imaginary part, \(\kappa_C\).
-The bands with a small imaginary part are the most important ones, since they are less damped if you should try to tunnel electrons through a thin slice of silicon in the (100) direction.
+The bands with a small imaginary part are the most important ones, since they are less damped if you should try to tunnel electrons through a thin slice of Silicon in the (100) direction.

 Note

-In the complex part of the bandstructure, the solutions actually have a real part too.
+In the complex band structure, there are complex eigenvalues (type 3) with non-zero real part.
 Thus, they could be visualized in a three-dimensional plot, \((x,y,z)=(k_C, \kappa_C, E)\).
 This is possible with the following script.
-Open the QuantumATK Editor editor_icon and copy-paste the script and save it as 3D_plot.py.
+Open the QuantumATK Editor qatkicon-nl-editor and copy-paste the script and save it as 3D_plot.py.
 Make sure that the indentation is correct.
 Alternatively, you can simply download it here: 3D_plot.py.

 1from QuantumATK import *